The Best Above Ground Pool Heater in 2024

 For more information about how these heaters work and what features to look for, keep reading for our complete guide to the best above ground swimming pool heaters.

-FYI: We’re a small team of pool industry experts and researchers that care about recommending quality, reliable pool products.
+FYI: We’re a small team of pool industry experts and researchers who care about recommending quality, reliable pool products.
 If you do choose to click a link and buy any of the products we recommend, we earn a commission at no additional cost to you.

 If you live in a colder climate or need to heat a larger pool quickly, we recommend the Raypak Natural Gas Heater.
 Gas heaters can heat your water up by 30 degrees in some cases.
 You will, however, pay for that power with the cost of the heater itself and a higher utility bill.